 Market Participants should not include the impact of PTF losses as part of their Demand Bids as PTF losses are accounted for on a financial basis through the Loss Component of the LMP.

-Price sensitive Demand Bids for use in the Day-Ahead Energy Market are accepted in single bid Blocks only.
+Price sensitive Demand Bids for use in the Day-Ahead Market are accepted in single bid Blocks only.
 Up to ten bid Blocks applicable to each hour of the day may be submitted per Market Participant at a specific Location.

-Price sensitive Demand Bids must be less than or equal to the Energy Offer Cap and equal to or above the Energy Offer Floor.
+Price sensitive Demand Bids must be less than or equal to the Demand Bid Cap and equal to or above the Energy Offer Floor.

-If a Market Participant submits no Demand Bid into the Day-Ahead Energy Market for load not associated with an Asset Related Demand, then a zero MW quantity is assumed in the Day-Ahead Energy Market. (i.e., these Demand Bids do not carry forward on a day-to-day basis).
+If a Market Participant submits no Demand Bid into the Day-Ahead Market for load not associated with an Asset Related Demand, then a zero MW quantity is assumed in the Day-Ahead Market. (i.e., these Demand Bids do not carry forward on a day-to-day basis).

 Demand Bids associated with Asset Related Demands carry forward on a day-to-day basis.
 The default Demand Bid MW quantity for an Asset Related Demand is zero.

-Market Participants with Dispatchable Asset Related Demands may submit Demand Bids into the Day-Ahead Energy Market for such Resources.
+Market Participants with Dispatchable Asset Related Demands may submit Demand Bids into the Day-Ahead Market for such Resources.
 Market Participants may submit up to ten bid Blocks per hour for each Dispatchable Asset Related Demand.
 A Demand Bid from a DARD other than a Storage DARD must include a Minimum Consumption Limit that is less than or equal to the Nominated Consumption Limit specified during the Asset Registration Process.

 During and after the Re-Offer Period, a Market Participant may revise the Demand Bid of a Dispatchable Asset Related Demand or request to Self-Schedule as described in Market Rule 1 Section III.1.10.9.